wso2-attic/identity-agent-sso/components/org.wso2.carbon.identity.sso.agent.oidc/README.md

     **DispatchClientServlet** and the user would be redirected to the **home.jsp** page.

-This would engage the SAML2SSOAgentFilter which is specified in the **web.xml** file in the `identity-agent-sso /resources/SampleApp/src/main/webapp/WEB-INF` directory, and redirect the user to the IdP authentication page.

 In the **home.jsp** file, we have added the following to trigger a logout flow:

 ``<a href='<%=properties.getProperty(SSOAgentConstants.OIDC_LOGOUT_ENDPOINT)%>?post_logout_redirect_uri=<%=properties.getProperty("post_logout_redirect_uri")%>&id_token_hint=<%=idToken%>&session_state=<%=sessionState%>'>Logout</a>``

-Clicking on the logout link would trigger the logout flow.
 After successful logout, the user would be redirected to the page configured via the `indexPage` property previously discussed.